Common Defenses Used in a Criminal Trial

 If you are accused of a felony or misdemeanor, you may have a defense.
 There are various ways a skilled criminal defense attorney can help you avoid a conviction and jail time.

-The most common defenses that are presented at trial include:
+The most common defenses at trial include:

-Incompetence – Defendants who, at the time of the legal proceedings, are not able to understand the process or effectively assist their lawyer are not competent.
-If a defendant remains incompetent for 1/3 of the maximum possible sentence, not to exceed 15 months, he or she is entitled to have the case dismissed.
+- Incompetence – Defendants who cannot understand the legal proceedings or effectively assist their lawyers are not competent.
+If a defendant remains incompetent for 1/3 of the maximum possible sentence, not to exceed 15 months, they are entitled to have the case dismissed.
 Hospitalization or other mental health treatment after the dismissal is not required.

-Michigan’s Premier Criminal Defense
+Michigan’s Premier Law Firm

-If you would like a free consultation to see what defenses are available to you or a loved one who is charged with a misdemeanor or felony offense, please do not hesitate to call an experienced, assertive and effective criminal attorney with LEWIS & DICKSTEIN, P.L.L.C.
+If you would like a free consultation to see what defenses are available to you or a loved one charged with a misdemeanor or felony offense, please do not hesitate to call an experienced, assertive, capable criminal attorney with LEWIS & DICKSTEIN, P.L.L.C.
 Our defense lawyers have extensive experience successfully defending thousands of clients in courts throughout Michigan.
 Our in-depth knowledge and command of all defenses used in a criminal trial, not just the typical defenses, gives our clients the edge needed to win.